-My aim of this concept was to create a so-called open-space for the kindergarten.
-So that all children, regardless of their background or gender, feel save to appropriate the space and make it their own.
-Bringing the different play corners (which you can often find in the kindergarten) in one product together, combine them and make them fluid.
+This design concept is an open-space for the kindergarten.
+All children, regardless of their background or gender, feel save to appropriate the space and make it their own.
+The carpet brings different play corners (which you can often find in the kindergarten) together, combines them and makes them fluid.
 Through this fluidity, children are encouraged to discover new ways of playing and new perspectives.
-Indeed, this fluidity should break free the barriers in the child’s mind.
-For example, boys are often reluctant to play in the doll’s corner, not because they dislike playing in it but because it is deeply rooted in their mind that dolls are for girls.
-My interpretation of creating a fluid and open space is a carpet in which modules can be unfolded.
-Each module can be modified to create different shapes, and each one encourages different movements and activities.
-Because the modules of the carpet have an abstract and undefined shape, it leaves freedom for the imagination of the child.
-For example, it can be something from daily life such as a farm, a flat or an airport, but can also be something from the child’s imaginary world.
-Every child also has the possibility to create a shelter to be on its own.
-Besides building it up can require the collaboration of other children.
-When the carpet is not in used it can be folded and turned in a seating or mattress.
-The carpet can be used combined with other toys which can already be found in the kindergarten.
+Indeed, this fluidity should break barriers in the child’s mind.
+For example, boys are often reluctant to play in the doll’s corner, not because they dislike playing in it but because it is deeply rooted in their social environment that dolls are for girls.
+My interpretation of creating an open space is a carpet in which modules can be unfolded.
+The children can playfully transform the modules to create various scenarios.
+Each of those encourages different movements and activities.
+The modules of the carpet have an abstract and undefined shape and therefore leave freedom for the imagination of the child.

 In this project, we were asked to rethink the arrangement of a design school building in Paris.
 As a group of students, we created a new concept to restructure and add new spaces to the actual school.
 After rethinking, and dividing the space by adding walls at the back of the building, my task was to work on the creation of green outdoor space.
 We developed a concept of a terrace that is connected with the new canteen of the school building for which I build a model as well as renderings.